wasamasa/emacsninja.com/src/posts/code-conversion-language.rst

 If you want to see it in action, try evaluating ``(progn (princ (sierpinski)) nil)`` in ``M-x ielm``.

+Now for a big letdown, despite everything what I've demonstrated, this system is not turing-complete after all.
+While it's capable of processing a single line of input, the proof of `Rule 110`_ being turing-complete relies on feeding its output in as input over and over again, however that part has been done in Emacs Lisp as it's impossible to do in CCL.
+I'm not 100% sure what CCL's computing power is, Noam Postavsky suggested on ``#emacs`` that it's most likely a `finite-state transducer`_.

 Final words
 -----------